garritfra/infra/README.md

 State is managed by Terraform cloud (though it would be nice to move it somewhere else...).

 Run `terraform login` to access it.

+## Kubernetes

+To apply the resources to the cluster, run `kubectl apply -k k8s`.